 In 2016, Americans spent over $16 BILLION on medical aesthetic treatments such as laser hair removal, CoolSculpting, Botox and more.

-At National Laser Institute, we offer cosmetic laser courses for career changers and estheticians and Botox training for medical professionals (nurses/physicians).
+At National Laser Institute, we offer several course options for career changers, estheticians and medical professionals (nurses/physicians).

 During the Comprehensive Laser Course, attendees will learn everything they need to know to become a successful cosmetic laser tech.
 It covers some of the most in-demand cosmetic laser treatments such as laser hair removal, Intense Pulsed Light (IPL) photofacial, skin rejuvenation, skin tightening and more.